rcos/CSCI-4470-OpenSource/Modules/Git/Lab-Git.md

 2. Make sure you understand the command `git diff` from [this example](https://www.safaribooksonline.com/library/view/version-control-with/9780596158187/ch08s02.html)

-   * Examine the contents of the diff file from the previous question (your pull request)
+   * Examine the contents of the diff file from the previous question (your pull request) using `git diff HEAD~1`

   ***Provide a screenshot of the diff to this repository in your Lab2.md file.***